 A shortfall between life cycle cost and life cycle expenditure is the life cycle gap.
-The life cycle gap for services covered by this asset management plan is \$152,000 deficit per year.
+The life cycle gap for services covered by this AM Plan is \$42,000 deficit per year (-ve = gap, +ve = surplus).

 The life cycle costs and life cycle expenditure comparison highlights any difference between present outlays and the average cost of providing the service over the long term.
 If the life cycle expenditure is less than that life cycle cost, it is most likely that outlays will need to be increased or cuts in services made in the future.